mobmewireless/colloquy/README.md

 ### Writing More Complex Flows

-USSD Renderer Redux comes with a lot of helper methods that allow for complex USSD applications to be built.
+Colloquy comes with a lot of helper methods that allow for complex USSD applications to be built.
 Here are some of its features:

 * A Menu is one of the most common elements of an interactive USSD flow.
 This is what a simple menu looks like: